Kilkenni/sb.Teleport/mel_tp-doc/Teleporter.config.md

 - `"Return"` - returns to previous location (unclear)
 - `"OrbitedWorld"` - does Warp Down when over a planet
-- `"OwnShip` - warps to player's ship
+- `"OwnShip"` - warps to player's ship
 - `"Player:Uuid"` - warps to another player with corresponding Uuid

 Explicitly true `canTeleport` can be used with `canBookmark`=false for locations that cannot be bookmarked but still have usable teleporters (like missions).